 Director of Planning, Performance and Quality

 Zee Walker joined Furness College in 1997, starting her career within the field of European funding.
-She has progressed within the college, enjoying a number of roles including Contracts Manager, Quality Manager and Director of Information before commencing her current role in Planning and Performance.
+She has progressed within the college, enjoying a number of roles including Contracts Manager, Quality Manager and Director of Information before commencing her current role in Planning, Performance and Quality.

 Before graduating from Lancaster University in 1997 with a BSc in Operational Research, Zee attended Furness College as a Business and Finance student.
 It was this time at Furness College which sparked her passion for education and she has experienced first-hand the impact a community college can have in changing lives for the better.
 She has continued to develop her skills within the field of IT, gaining a Foundation Degree in Business Information Technology in 2006.